Why More Cardio Is Not The Answer to Burn Fat

 Compared to chronic bouts of long cardio that can jack up our stress hormone cortisol, which in turn wreaks havoc on our ability to burn fat, strength training causes our body to produce more favorable hormones for burning fat and preserving lean, calorie burning muscle.
 These favorable hormones lead to more muscle and less fat over the long haul, two things every single human being alive should want if they wish to remain that way for as long as possible.

-Go up that next kettlebell, pick a DB set one rack lower, get uncomfortable on your pull-up bands, use that heavier med ball, toss ten pounds on your next squat day.
+Pick a DB set one set to the right, get uncomfortable on your pull-up bands, use that heavier med ball, toss ten pounds on your next squat day.
 All of these will yield strength increases in the doses that will help your body composition to burn more fat.
 Not to mention becoming a stronger and more capable human.

 Your Basal Metabolic Rate (BMR) is the amount of calories your body burns at rest, daily.
 Metabolically, building muscle is very advantageous because the amount of muscle we have on our body is directly proportionate to how many calories we are able to burn.
 Muscle is a very metabolically active tissue, much more so than fat so the more we have of it the more calories we burn while we’re sitting around doing nothing.